Due to the nature of their construction, portions of the Historic Ships may not be accessible to visitors with limited mobility.

 The Museum staff makes every effort to make sure that all visitors have a wonderful experience.
 For those with sight impairment, the audio tour of USS Constellation is a great way to get to know the ship.
 For the hearing impaired, the audio tour provided on board USS Constellation is available as a written transcript.

 Please feel free to call ahead and let us know that you are coming.
-We will be ready for you and ensure that your visit is rewarding and without difficulty.
+We will do our best to ensure that your visit is rewarding and without difficulty.